Texas Railroad History - Tower 50 - Morgan

 A Crossing of the Texas Central Railway and the Gulf, Colorado & Santa Fe Railway

 The branch to Waco was not the first one built by the H&TC.
-Before the Civil War, the H&TC had taken over the Washington County Rail Road, a broad-gauge (5 1/2 ft.) line out of Brenham, and completed it to the H&TC main line at Hempstead (which required bridging the Brazos River in 1861.)
-Later, the Brenham branch was extended west to Austin where the last spike was driven on Christmas Day, 1871 (and the entire branch was converted to standard gauge in 1877.)
-For the towns along the main line and the branches to Austin and Waco, the H&TC provided direct service to Houston, quickly developing as both a port and a shipping hub with rail connections to Galveston.
+Before the Civil War, the H&TC had taken over the Washington County Rail Road, a broad-gauge (66 in.) track out of Brenham, and completed it to the H&TC main line at Hempstead, bridging the Brazos River during construction in 1861.
+Later, the Brenham branch was extended west to Austin where the last spike was driven on Christmas Day, 1871.
+The entire branch was converted to standard gauge (56.5 in.) in 1877.
+For the towns along the main line and the branches to Austin and Waco, the H&TC provided direct service to Houston which was quickly developing as a transportation hub.
+Its port on Buffalo Bayou led to the Gulf of Mexico and it had rail connections to Galveston.

-Left: This 1876 map of Texas railroads incorporated H&TC's projections for two lengthy branch lines running northwest into the Texas Panhandle.
-One would continue out of Austin to reach the New Mexico border in Oldham County, Texas.
-The other out of Waco would reach the Canadian River in Potter County, Texas.
-Amarillo, the future county seat of Potter County, would be founded 18 miles south of the river a decade after this map was created.
+Left: The three thin black lines on this 1876 map of Texas railroads were H&TC's projections for two lengthy branches running northwest into the Texas Panhandle and a branch to Paris running northeast from the H&TC main line at Ennis.
+To the west, the southern line was to build from Austin to the New Mexico border where it would connect to the Atlantic & Pacific (A&P) Railroad.
+The northern line out of Waco was to reach the A&P at the Canadian River in the Texas Panhandle.
+Amarillo was founded 18 miles south of the river a decade after this map was created.

-Eastern and western portions of the A&P were built, but for a variety of financial reasons, the entire route was never completed.
-In particular, the tracks in the central part of its planned route were never built.
+H&TC's investors anticipated that both of the western branches would connect to the A&P, a company chartered by Congress to build a transcontinental route from Springfield, Missouri to the Pacific Ocean, generally along the 35th parallel.
+Eastern and western portions of the A&P were built, but for financial reasons, the central part of its planned route, including the Texas Panhandle, never materialized.
 Its western tracks became part of the Atchison, Topeka & Santa Fe Railway while its eastern tracks became part of the St. Louis & San Francisco Railway.

 (map courtesy of the Texas General Land Office)

-Work on the northwest extension out of Ross appears to have commenced in 1879, soon after the TC was chartered.
-Route planning had to account for crossing the Brazos River which was only about five miles west of Ross.
-The TC right-of-way (ROW) went north and remained at least three miles east of the Brazos until it neared the new town of Whitney, founded by the TC and named for H&TC President Charles Whitney.
-There, it curved west, passed through the center of the new town, and then turned slightly southwest for five miles toward the Brazos.
+Approaching Whitney, the tracks curved west, passed through the center of the new town, and then turned slightly southwest for five miles toward the Brazos.
 Just before reaching the river, the tracks made a 90-degree curve and crossed the new bridge on a north-northwest heading.
-This unusual path was chosen presumably for bridge engineering and cost reasons since it lowered the track elevation more than 40 feet before crossing the river on a 520 ft. bridge.
+Presumably this unusual path was chosen for bridge engineering and cost reasons since it lowered the track elevation more than 40 feet before crossing the river on a 520 ft. bridge.

 "...actually started as a result of the approach of the Texas Central Railroad.
 The population was sufficient in 1879 for a post office to be established in Steele's Creek.
 The intersection of the Gulf, Colorado and Santa Fe Railway with the Texas Central at the town made it a leading trade center, and the community changed its name to Morgan in honor of a Santa Fe stockholder and official, Thomas Morgan."